 How to Make a Drop Spindle

 The following directions are for two types of drop spindles: top whorl and bottom whorl.
 They are not beautiful, but they are practical.
-Here’s a spinning for beginners tips: Don’t invest a lot of money until you are sure this is the thing for you.
+Here’s a tip: Don’t invest a lot of money until you are sure this is the thing for you.
 The one you make is up to you.

 1” wooden toy wheel